schwartzm/pulse/README.md

 TODO:
 As far as REST best practices go, should a single-item list not be returned for a single resource.
 Rather, just channel_x not in a list of channels.

-`GET /pulse/?c='channel_x,channel_w,channel_a'` Returns the most recent sentiment data for channels x, w, and a.
+`GET /pulse/?c=channel_x,channel_w,channel_a` Returns the most recent sentiment data for channels x, w, and a.
 Order not guaranteed.

+TODO:
+Determine best practice REST API for specifying a subset of resources to return.
+Not sure if a paramter list is correct (like above), or something like /pulse/channel_x/channel_w/channel_a or /pulse/channel_x,channel_w,channel_a or `GET /pulse/?c=[channel_x,channel_w,channel_a]`.